 Figure 3 – Packet ﬂow through the processing pipeline (see Fig. 2/[OPENFLOW SS])

-The H.248 MG internal packet processing pipeline is quite similar, some application specific models are illustrated in [ITU-T H.248.43] (with scope on filtering), [ITU-T H.248.53] (with scope on traffic policing) or [ITU-T H.248.86] (with scope on packet inspection).
-The "illustration of an IP processing model" with a mixture of filtering, QoS tagging, address translation, policing, etc is e.g. contained in Annex D/[ETSI TR 183 068].7.2 Policy rule based description of packet operations
+In H.248 the MG usually also applies an internal packet processing pipeline, i.e. a serialized processing.
+Some application specific models are illustrated in [ITU-T H.248.43] (with scope on filtering), [ITU-T H.248.53] (with scope on traffic policing) or [ITU-T H.248.86] (with scope on packet inspection).
+The illustration of an example of an IP processing model with a mixture of filtering, QoS tagging, address translation, policing, etc is contained in Annex D/[ETSI TR 183 068].
+[ITU-T H.248.79] provides some guidelines for the sequencing of packet processing actions in the MG.
+They cover some of the most common actions like statistics collection, filtering and traffic management.
+It also recommends to follow the processing order of the packets according to layered protocol architectures (such as the OSI-BRM), i.e. from lowest to highest layer in the ingress and from highest to lowest in the outgress.

+However, the ordering of actions in H.248 is in general not fully determined by the protocol and to a large extent left to the implementation.
+It is for example in general not possible for an MGC to change the order of packet processing actions or determine priorities within matching conditions.

+7.2 Policy rule based description of packet operations

 This is a general description technique, applicable for all kind of network element types, inclusive H.248 packet path entities, involved in any kind of packet processing (see also clause 7.3/[ITU-T H.248.79]).